Key Takeaways

 How do I check my match score before applying through Lever?

 Use the TailorCV ATS score checker to compare your resume against the job posting instantly and see exactly which keywords are missing.
+You can also refer to our resume keyword map template for additional guidance on matching your resume effectively.

 Conclusion